 Here is another example.

 These mats only feature addition sentences with sums up to six.
 When children are first learning addition they need to work with quantities with which they are very comfortable and knowledgeable.
-This is help eliminate possible mistakes that can occur while learning a new math skill.
+This helps eliminate possible mistakes that can occur while learning a new math skill.

 Get Your Christmas Addition Mats Here